ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 **Variant Pathogenicity:** How likely a genetic variant (usually an SNV) is to cause disease.
 Falls into 3 categories: pathogenic (causes disease), uncertain significance and benign.

-## Quick BioML Primer
+## BioML

 To contextualize Evo 2, it’s also important to understand the lineage of models that it follows.
 There are two main model lineages that are relevant to Evo 2, large protein language models, trained on protein sequences, and large genomics models, trained on genomic DNA sequences.

 [AlphaFold](https://alphafold.ebi.ac.uk/), one of the first large protein language models (PLMs) came out in 2020 and predicted protein structures.
 It clearly demonstrated how ML algorithms can “learn” biological structures better than humans for a laboratory relevant tasks.
 Then in 2021, [ESMFold](https://github.com/facebookresearch/esm) demonstrated how the transformer architecture could be applied to protein sequences to predict structural features purely from the embeddings of large-scale PLMs.

 Around 2021, most genomics modeling was highly task-specific.
 Models such as [Enformer](https://deepmind.google/discover/blog/predicting-gene-expression-with-ai/) and [GenSLM](https://github.com/ramanathanlab/genslm) were used for epigenomic signals and microbial genome generation, but didn’t generalize well beyond their training set.
-In 2024, Evo 1 marked a similar transition to ESMFold, but for genomics data.
-Evo 1 was the first model to show that a long-context genomic sequence model trained on generic prokaryotic data could yield sequences with high prokaryotic sequence fitness *without any task-specific fine-tuning*.
-Evo 2 naturally followed Evo 1, but with architectural changes to perform well for eukaryotic data.
+In 2024, Evo marked a similar transition to ESMFold, but for genomics data.
+Evo was the first model to show that a long-context genomic sequence model trained on generic prokaryotic data could yield sequences with high prokaryotic sequence fitness *without any task-specific fine-tuning*.
+Evo 2 naturally followed Evo, but with architectural changes to perform well for eukaryotic data.

 ![Evo 2 Model Size](/evo2/evo2_model_size_comp.png)